-In large mixing bowl, add slaw (or cabbage) and onion.
+- In a large mixing bowl, add slaw (or cabbage) and onion.

-In medium bowl, whisk together ketchup, vinegar, sweetener, kosher salt, paprika, pepper, and hot sauce (if using).
+- In a medium bowl, whisk together ketchup, vinegar, sweetener, kosher salt, paprika, pepper, and hot sauce (if using).

-Pour wet mixture into large bowl of cabbage and onion.
+- Pour wet mixture into the large bowl of cabbage and onion.

-Mix thoroughly and place in refrigerator to marinate for 1 hour or more.
+- Mix thoroughly and place in the refrigerator to marinate for 1 hour or more.
 Serve chilled.